Ebazhanov/linkedin-skill-assessments-quizzes/bash/bash-quiz.md

 - [ ] 3
 - [ ] 600

+[reference](https://www.cyberciti.biz/faq/bash-scripting-using-awk/).
+AWK is a programming language that is designed for processing text-based data, either in files or data streams, or using shell pipes.
+In other words you can combine awk with shell scripts or directly use at a shell prompt.

 #### Q5.
 The command below will search the root filesystem for files named "finance.db".
 In this context, what information is being sent to /dev/null?

 ```bash